The following roles can configure distributed access to electronic resources:

 No Campus Definition

-In the following example, patron Cindy Brady comes from a different IP range and is associated with a campus (that is part of an inventory management group associated with the electronic resource).
-She has access to the resource even though she is not in the IP range.
+However, if the patron Dean Andrews comes from a different IP range and is associated with a campus (that is part of an inventory management group associated with the electronic resource), he has access to the resource even though he is not in the IP range.

 Patron with a Campus Definition

 When a resource is restricted by campus, you can add a campus parameter to the OpenURL to enable access to the resource.
 When the resource is accessed with this parameter, Alma considers the request to come from within the campus named by the parameter.